 As we discussed above, it is essential to remove the strong constraint of the classical scale invariance to give a mass to the dilaton, and also to include a non-perturbative gluonic effect from the underlying dynamics.
-One possible access to achieve them is to introduce a small explicit breaking term characterized by a breaking parameter $a$ arising from the scale anomaly, which is conventionally known as the leading order scale symmetry (LOSS) in the fermion QCD:\cite{6}.
+One possible access to achieve them is to introduce a small explicit breaking term characterized by a breaking parameter $a$ arising from the scale anomaly, which is conventionally known as the leading order scale symmetry (LOSS) in the fermionic QCD~\cite{Li:2016uzn}:

-where $\chi$ is a dilaton field operator, the breaking parameter $a$ is actually an anomalous dimension that can be either positive or negative, $\eta$ is the same as the conventional dilaton decay constant $f_\chi$, $\lambda_a$ is a dimensionless coupling constant and has been normalized by the vacuum expectation value of dilaton {($\eta$)}, ${\cal L}_{SI}$ is the part that preserves the original classical-scale invariance.
-This Lagrangian then no longer possesses the classical-scale invariance, but can still have an approximate scale symmetry if the breaking parameter $a$ is small enough.
+where ${\cal L}_{\rm eff}$ is given in Eq.(\ref{eq4}), and $\lambda_a$ is a dimensionless coupling constant and has been normalized by the vacuum expectation value of dilaton ($\eta$).
+The explicit-breaking parameter $a (\neq 0)$ acts actually as an anomalous dimension for the gluon condensate, as will be seen later.
+This Lagrangian then no longer possesses the classical-scale invariance, but can still have an approximate scale symmetry if the explicit-breaking parameter $a$ is small enough.
 In that case, the scale symmetry is explicitly broken {\it minimally and only} at the dilaton potential, which is the reason why it is called the leading order scale symmetry {(LOSS)}.

-To see how this explicit breaking term is originated from the quantum gluonic corrections, we may neglect the effect of other fields at this moment, only concentrate on the self interaction of dilaton in Eq.(\ref{eq2}), and derive the partially-conserved dilaton-current (PCDC) relation associated with the dilatation current $D_\mu = \theta _{\mu \nu} x^\nu$.
-Suppose now we have a potential:
+To see how this explicit breaking term originates from the quantum gluonic corrections, we may only concentrate on the self interaction terms for the $\chi$ in Eq.(\ref{LOSS-LAG}), and derive the partially-conserved dilaton-current (PCDC) relation associated with the dilatation current $D_\mu = \theta _{\mu \nu} x^\nu$.
+So, now suppose we have a potential:

 then we can easily write down (the symmetric part of) the trace of the energy-momentum tensor that equals to the derivative of dilatation current: